zanetworker/zblog/content/post/technical/2020-03-23-to-cri-or-not-to-cri.md

 For a long time, Kubernetes had only Docker as its go-to container runtime, but with the developement of other runtimes, the gravity towards Docker started to fade out, and there was a growing interest from vendors to support other container runtimes.
 As they say need is the mother of invention, in this case the child / invention was CRI.

 Similar to [what happened with OCI](#the-open-container-initiative-oci), the community developed a standard interface for communicating with container runtimes (high-level runtimes).
-Want to be exposed in Kubernetes as a supported runtime? implement the interface, as simple as that.
+Want to be exposed in Kubernetes as a supported runtime?
+Implement the interface, as simple as that.
 So how does this interface look like?
 Here is a sample from the Kubernetes blog [4]:

 ```protobuf
 service RuntimeService {